 - Service Coverage Gaps Based on Current Infrastructure

 - Possible Funding Opportunities

-The MD of Taber will be considering a number of private public partnerships for grant applications to increase the footprint of rural high-speed data through local broadband projects.
+The MD of Taber will be considering a number of private and public partnerships for grant applications to increase the footprint of rural high-speed data through local broadband projects.

-It is expected the partnerships would support increased Transport, Intermediate Mile, and/or Last Mile broadband infrastructure in the MD of Taber and Area.
+It is expected the partnerships would support increased Transport, Intermediate Mile, and/or Last Mile broadband infrastructure in the MD of Taber and area.